WindowDump/qmk_firmware/readme.md

 This is what you're actually here for.

-## Lily58 Pro (Mystic Mech Spec) "Lily ~~White~~ Black"
+## Lily58 Pro (Mystic Mech Spec) "Lily White"

-``lily58/rev1:dumpspec``
+``lily58:dumpspec``

 Comes with two OLED screens and a rotary encoder on the left half.
 I did not get the encoder talking over TRRS yet.
 I also put in choc sockets and two Elite-C's because I am bad at spending money.
-Get standoffs ahead of time if you plan to do this.
+Get standoffs in varrying sizes ahead of time if you plan to do this.

 Very heavily based on my Iris keymap, since the two are almost the same layout.
 I don't know what to do with the extra keys.
 I made this fork because the PR to update the OLED to the new API hadn't been pulled and I want to display dumb images on my OLED's to impress people that don't know the difference between Gateron and Kailh.

+I've slammed in the code to make this use the new common split keyboard code.
+Currently trying to jam in custom rendering code that doesn't break.
+It's surprisingly hard and I don't know why.
+Please, oled_write_raw_P, don't lock up the display.

+The unofficial keyboard of Phanasmagoria Netplay.
+PoFV 2020.

 This keyboard is Reddit Famous.
 Spin the encoder for updoots, my dude.